Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 What Are NFTs?
 A Simple Beginner’s Guide to Understanding and Buying Them

 What Are NFTs?
-(Simple Definition)
+Simple Definition

-NFTs can represent almost anything:
+NFTs can represent many different things, including:

 • Digital art